ellagoesbeyond/Capstone_Project_Airbus_Fuel_Leak_Detection/README.md

 ## Acknowledgments

-* Thank you to our mentor Miguel Acosta who provided valuable guidiance throughout the project
+Thank you to our mentor **Miguel Martin Acosta** who provided valuable guidance throughout the project